 Open Studio Access - $5.00 per session.
 The philosophy of the Trust is that everyone has the right to be creative no matter what their circumstances are.
 People can choose their own projects and work at their own pace, or they can work on a group project with an art tutor available to offer advice.
-Our artists range from first time artists who would like to try something new and creative, to those who are selling and exhibiting regularly.
+Many people like to meet new people and build their social contacts with like minded people.
+Our artists range from first time artists to very experienced artists.
+Everybody is welcome.

-Supported Open Studio - This is an inclusive service where participants choose their own projects and work at their own pace.
+Supported Open Studio - Participants choose their own projects and work at their own pace.
 Our staff help and encourage creativity in a caring and supportive environment.
 There is no required level of expertise and many of our participants have no previous art experience.
 Participants are eligible to submit 2 pieces of artwork in the annual Arts for Health art exhibition and competition at a reduced rate.
 The goals of supportive open studio are to build a creative portfolio of artwork, meet and make new friends, maintain wellness, be part of community art projects, have fun, share stories and laugh.
 Basic art materials are included in this service.